lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 and will later admit to having been corrupted, by accepting a check for 2.4 million dollars...

-And so, is Top Gun a recommendable entertainment?
+So, is Top Gun a recommendable entertainment?
 If you think about it, Top Gun actually raises a serious problem, a problem that could be described as #CoolWashing.
 In other words, Top Gun makes cool in the eyes of millions of viewers